Florida vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 59.5 points -- this matchup's over/under -- only twice this year.
+- Florida and its opponents have combined for 59.5 points -- this matchup's over/under -- just twice this year.

 - Vanderbilt and its opponents have combined to score more than 59.5 points in two games this season.

-- Saturday's over/under is 12.1 points higher than the combined 47.4 PPG average of the two teams.
+- Saturday's total is 12.1 points higher than the combined 47.4 PPG average of the two teams.

-- The 54.8 combined points per game that these two squads have allowed this season are 4.7 fewer than the 59.5 over/under in this contest.
+- These two squads combine to allow 54.8 points per game, 4.7 fewer than this contest's over/under.

 - Gators games have an average total of 58.3 points this season, 1.2 fewer than Saturday's over/under.

-- The 59.5 total in this game is 8.0 points above the 51.5 average total in Commodores games this season.
+- The 51.5 PPG average total in Commodores games this season is 8.0 points fewer than this game's over/under.

 Florida Stats and Trends

-- Florida has two wins against the spread in five games this year.
+- Thus far this year Florida has two wins against the spread.

-- Florida's games this year have gone over the total in one out of five opportunities (20%).
+- Florida's games this year have hit the over on one of five set point totals (20%).

-- Florida is 1-1 against the spread and 2-0 overall in games when it scores more than 35.0 points.
+- Florida is 1-1 against the spread and 2-0 overall in games when it puts up more than 35.0 points.

-- Florida is 1-2 against the spread and 3-0 overall when the team piles up more than 447.2 yards.
+- Florida is 1-2 against the spread and 3-0 overall when the team amasses more than 447.2 yards.

-- This year, the Gators have turned the ball over seven times, three more than the Commodores' takeaways (4).
+- The Gators have turned the ball over seven times this season, three more turnovers than the Commodores have forced (4).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.